 If you want to try a truly sexy hairstyle, there's no better time than New Year's Eve.
 Waves make the perfect addition to any glitzy outfit, and aside from being soft and gorgeous, they look great on just about everyone.
-Watch the video now to learn how to create textured, glamorous waves for tomorrow night.
-Talk about ringing in 2013 right.
+Learn how to create textured, glamorous waves for tonight!
+Talk about ringing in 2014 right.
 On Kirbie: Diane von Furstenberg top.

 Quality products that enhance your hair instead of weighing it down will cut out the need for a blast of heat from your blow dryer.
 "You will need something ultramoisturizing, like Shu Uemura Moisture Velvet shampoo ($48) and mask ($68)," Fernandez says.
 This oil-based cleansing system is especially formulated for superdry hair, which tends to be the most unruly.

 Follow up with a hair oil to inject more moisture and reduce frizz, such as Josie Maran Argan Oil Hair Serum ($30).
 And to enhance the waves you already have, Fernandez suggests finishing with a mousse, like Kaze Wave by Shu Uemura ($38).
 "Both products leave the hair shiny, moisturized, and with a good amount of hold without the stiffness," Fernandez says.
 See?
 You can have the hair you've always envied . . . without the strand-singeing end result.